Products

 FocalPoint Biofiltration System

-High Performance Modular Biofiltration System
+High-Performing Modular Biofiltration System

 FocalPoint Biofiltration System is both ultra-efficient and modular.
 Although it occupies a small footprint, it treats and drains large volumes of stormwater runoff.
-In comparison to traditional Bioretention systems, this high-quality solution is up to 90% smaller.
+In comparison to traditional bioretention systems, this high-quality solution is up to 90% smaller.
 As a result, it meets post-construction stormwater treatment requirements with high removal efficiencies for TSS, Phosphorus, and Nitrogen.
 Furthermore, the system removes pollutants from stormwater runoff through the physical, chemical, and biological mechanisms of its soil, plant, and microbe complex.
 Conveyance flow rates for the system’s standard media exceed 100” per hour.

-Key advantages of FocalPoint Biofiltration System:
+Key advantages of the FocalPoint Biofiltration System:

-• It sustains 100”+ per hour conveyance rate.
+• It sustains 100”+ per hour conveyance rate

-• Improves both property aesthetics and value.
+• It improves both property aesthetics and value

-Modular Underdrain
+FocalPoint’s Modular Underdrain System

 Pollutant Removal

-Accessory Products for FocalPoint Biofiltration System
+Accessory Products for the FocalPoint Biofiltration System

 Filter by:

-How is the FocalPoint Biofiltration System sized?
+How to size the FocalPoint Biofiltration System?

 Why is FocalPoint so much smaller than traditional bioretention systems?